infobloxopen/infoblox-nios-go-client/grid/docs/MemberDnsDnstapSetting.md

 `func (o *MemberDnsDnstapSetting) HasDnstapVersion() bool`

 HasDnstapVersion returns a boolean if a field has been set.

-### GetDnstapReceiverAddress

-`func (o *MemberDnsDnstapSetting) GetDnstapReceiverAddress() string`

-GetDnstapReceiverAddress returns the DnstapReceiverAddress field if non-nil, zero value otherwise.

-### GetDnstapReceiverAddressOk

-`func (o *MemberDnsDnstapSetting) GetDnstapReceiverAddressOk() (*string, bool)`

-GetDnstapReceiverAddressOk returns a tuple with the DnstapReceiverAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDnstapReceiverAddress

-`func (o *MemberDnsDnstapSetting) SetDnstapReceiverAddress(v string)`

-SetDnstapReceiverAddress sets DnstapReceiverAddress field to given value.

-### HasDnstapReceiverAddress

-`func (o *MemberDnsDnstapSetting) HasDnstapReceiverAddress() bool`

-HasDnstapReceiverAddress returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)